Year 3. October 7. Our Department’s Hispanic Heritage.

 For Alejandra Casillas, MD, being a clinician-researcher in the DoM is very much a full-circle experience.

-“I was literally born here — my mom had me at UCLA,” said Dr. Casillas, who practices internal medicine in Westwood and teaches medical students and internal medicine at Simms Mann in the Venice Family Free Clinic.
+“I was literally born here — my mom had me at UCLA,” said Dr. Casillas, who serves as associate vice chair of community impact in DoM Office of Equity, Diversity and Inclusion, practices internal medicine in Westwood, and teaches medical students and internal medicine at Simms Mann in the Venice Family Clinic.
 “You can’t even make it up.”

 Alejandra Casillas, MD, MSHS